Data-model Coevolution as the Architectural Principle for AI-Native Materials Databases: Results

-As a demonstration beyond atomistic modeling, we further advance to the electronic-structure level by integrating a fine-tuned EAC-Net model\cite{xuejianEACNetRealspaceCharge2025} into our workflow.
-This addition enables efficient prediction of electronic charge density and band structure for all structures generated within the closed-loop exploration, establishing a unified framework that consistently bridges atomistic and electronic representations.
+A further indicator of database-node maturity is the ability to extend structure-based descriptions to the electronic-structure level in a systematic and internally consistent manner.
+To illustrate this, we integrate an EAC-Net model\cite{xuejianEACNetRealspaceCharge2025} into the Li–P–S database node through fine-tuning, enabling efficient prediction of electronic charge densities and band structures for the generated structures.

-Figures~\ref{fig:fig7}a–d and e-h compare the DFT-computed electronic charge densities with those predicted by EAC-Net, showing excellent qualitative and quantitative agreement.
-Using the normalized mean absolute error (NMAE) as an accuracy metric (see Methods), EAC-Net achieves an NMAE of $\sim7.2\times10^{-3}$ at zero-shot inference, which further improves to $\sim4.8\times10^{-3}$ after fine-tuning on only 34 self-consistent-field (SCF) calculation frames (Supplementary Figure 6e), showing EAC-Net to effectively generalize across diverse chemical compositions and bonding environments within the Li–P–S system.
+Figures~\ref{fig:fig7}a–h compare charge densities obtained from self-consistent DFT calculations with those predicted by the fine-tuned EAC-Net, showing close agreement across diverse Li–P–S compounds.
+Quantitatively, the normalized mean absolute error (NMAE) reaches $\sim7.2\times10^{-3}$ at zero-shot inference and improves to $\sim4.8\times10^{-3}$ after fine-tuning on only 34 self-consistent-field frames (Supplementary Figure~6e), indicating robust generalization across compositions and bonding environments within the chemical system.

-Furthermore, when the ML-predicted charge densities are used as inputs for non-self-consistent (NSCF) electronic band structure calculations, the resulting band dispersions closely reproduce DFT SCF results (Figures~\ref{fig:fig7}i–l), while drastically reducing the computational cost.
-The model captures both the global band gap position and fine features near the Fermi level, indicating accurate reconstruction of the underlying electronic landscape.
+When EAC-Net-predicted charge densities are used as inputs for non-self-consistent electronic band-structure calculations, the resulting dispersions closely reproduce DFT self-consistent results (Figures~\ref{fig:fig7}i–l) at a fraction of DFT's computational cost.
+Both global band-gap characteristics and fine features near the Fermi level are accurately captured.
+These results demonstrate that a stabilized Li–P–S database node naturally supports electronic-structure inference, providing a consistent extension from atomic configurations to electronic properties within a unified data–model framework.

-These results highlight the capability of our chemical-system–centric strategy to not only generate and evaluate atomic structures efficiently, but also to infer their electronic characteristics with high fidelity, providing a unified deep-learning framework that models a full hierarchy from chemical composition and crystal geometry to charge density and electronic structure.